-At the Aliyot school in Ramat Gan, two 4th grade classes participated in the Entrepreneurship for Kids Program guided by their teacher, Levana Greenfeld.
+At the Aliyot school in Ramat Gan, two fourth grade classes participated in the Entrepreneurship for Kids Program guided by their teacher, Levana Greenfeld.

 During the year, students underwent a process of thinking about and developing entrepreneurial ideas, which they presented in an individual showcase, explaining their project/initiative.

 The main guideline for building the showcase was that the presentation should speak for itself - that with no added explanation, the viewer would understand the presentation.
-That was done by integrating pictures, sketches illustrating the idea, and a verbal explanation.
+This was done by integrating pictures and sketches illustrating the idea, and a verbal explanation.